confluentinc/ksql/docs/concepts.md

 Provides a familiar interface, designed users of MySQL, Postgres, etc.

 #### Engine
-Runs the Kafka Streams topologies.
+Performs the actual data processing.

 #### REST interface
 Enables an engine to receive instructions from the CLI.